About Westmark

 One-of-a-kind service

 We provide our clients with high quality audio, video, multimedia, and management services delivered by a staff of experienced recording, post-production, and support professionals.
 Our historic focus on fine arts music performance capture is unabated and is the foundation upon which we build.
 With the changing times we have embraced new outlets for our skills.
-We are able to record or live stream concerts and recitals, educational and business presentations, life events, and provide recording sessions or other multimedia content, all with the same quality and attention to detail that has made Westmark the largest recording and production service of its kind in Minnesota.
+We are able to record or live stream concerts and recitals, educational and business presentations, life events, provide recording sessions, project management, and other multimedia content, all with the same quality and attention to detail that has made Westmark the largest recording and production service of its kind in Minnesota.

 History